PRATAP-KUMAR/bring-out-submenu-of-power-off-logout/README.md

 # Bring-Out-Submenu-of-Power-Off-Logout
 Bring Out Submenu Of Power Off/Logout Button and merge with System Menu.

+this branch v9 is for gnome-shell --version 3.36

 v9 is created to make the compiling of schemas easy with the script. added restart button.